paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 ### But what is an AI Agent?

-The word _Agent_ can be a bit ambiguous due to how companies and applications based on AI (Artificial Intelligence, but mostly Large Language Models, or LLMs, in these cases) have been using and divulging them.
+The word _Agent_ can be a bit ambiguous due to how companies and applications based on AI (Artificial Intelligence, but mostly Large Language Models) have been using and divulging them.
 The meaning of the word might also change over time in this fast-changing AI world.

 So, to be explicit, we need to define what an _AI Agent_ is in the context of this blog post.